dell/terraform-provider-ome/docs/resources/template.md

 page_title: "ome_template Resource - terraform-provider-ome"
 subcategory: ""
 description: |-
-  This terraform resource is used to manage Template entity on OME.We can Create, Update and Delete OME Template using this resource.
+  This terraform resource is used to manage Template entity on OME.
+We can Create, Update and Delete OME Template using this resource.
 We can also do an 'Import' an existing 'Template' from OME.
 ---

 # ome_template (Resource)

-This terraform resource is used to manage Template entity on OME.We can Create, Update and Delete OME Template using this resource.
+This terraform resource is used to manage Template entity on OME.
+We can Create, Update and Delete OME Template using this resource.
 We can also do an 'Import' an existing 'Template' from OME.

 ~> **Note:** Exactly one of `reftemplate_name`, `refdevice_id`, `refdevice_servicetag` and `content` are required.